Sayandip0408/VRPPC/README.md

 next part is to create a distance matrix of customer locations (using coordinates) using getDistanceMatrix() function which is a 2D vector.

+# Objective Function

+This is a function for computing the objective value after obtaining the routes.

+The calculations are as follows :

+i.
+Variable cost of a vehicle (A) = total distance traveled * VAR.
+COST ii.
+Total cost for the internal fleet (B) = FIXED COST for the used vehicles + variable cost for the used vehicles (A) iii.
+Objective value = B + Cost of external transporter for the external vehicles